caleffiufsm/Vehicle-Routing/README.md

 Since we are considering undirected graph, distance between two nodes is same irrespective of order they are traversed.
 This gives us a symmetric adjacency matrix.

 ## Code
-vrs.py - This contains all the methods from creating _MST_ to finding Hamiltonian circuit.
-This also contains a method called greedy_tour which finds a tour based on greedy strategy.
+vrs.py - This contains class my_tour with all the methods from creating _MST_ to finding Hamiltonian circuit.
+This also contains a method called create_greedy_tour which finds a tour based on greedy strategy.

 mwmatching.py - This script has been developed by [Joris van Rantwijk](http://jorisvr.nl/article/maximum-matching) and was available open source.
 It finds a maximum weight matching in a general graph and is used in our implementation of Christofides algorithm.
 For our purpose, we simply provide negative weights to get minimum weight matching.